Willgunter/Discord-Clone/README.md

     - **Fixed problem where I couldn't get send message button to be next to input message form**

     - Next step: have messages display to the content box area (then work on routing)

+    - Update: currently working on above, but can't even get messages to send to MongoDB properly.
+Tried to fix that and now am getting actual errors (how did we step backwards?)

 ## Resources
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)